hexnet/SMDR-Logger/readme.md

 ## SMDR-Logger
-An SMDR connector with logging for the Avaya IP Office 500 PBX for GNU\Linux
+An SMDR connector with logging for the Avaya IP Office 500 PBX for GNU/Linux

 ### Use